 Right across the street from the Dillon park downtown, Cameez Frozen Yogurt, Coffee and Crepe Cafe at 135 Main St. is here to scratch your itch for snacking.
 Pick your toppings, and have a crepe or a soup to go.

-A vacation isn’t right without Pizza Night, and Jersey Boys Pizza & Deli has that all set up for you.
+A vacation isn’t right without Pizza Night, and Jersey Boys Pizza & Deli have that all set up for you.
 Located at 149 Tenderfoot St., the crew produces classic pizza in a zillion configurations, as well as appetizers, salads, pasta and a side of meatballs.

 Heading north up U.S. Highway 6, you’ll find a bevy of eateries in the vicinity of City Market.
 If you’ve got to have fish or shrimp tacos, Chimayo Mexican Grill is your place.
-The rellenos and enormous burritos are a bonus.
+The Rellenos and enormous burritos are a bonus.

 A bit north of City Market, but still in the Dillon environs, you’ll find your standbys that can bring comfort to the weary traveler.
 Smashburger has lots of big burgers and fries, and if you’re wondering what suds to have, they’ll help you out with beer pairings.
 In other words, the Truffle Mushroom Swiss goes with the Fat Tire.
-Nearby, you’ll encounter Noodles & Company, which has quick bowls of Penne Rosa, Pad Thai and Wisconsin Mac & Cheese, to name a few.
+Nearby, you’ll encounter Noodles & Company, which has quick bowls of Penne Rosa, Pad Thai, and Wisconsin Mac & Cheese, to name a few.
 If you need a salad or sandwich, no problem!